 Detroit's public animal shelter expects the number of pets it takes in this year to skyrocket well above pre-pandemic levels.

 Driving the news: The Detroit Animal Care and Control (DACC)'s shelter in the North End projects 6,463 dog and cat intakes this year — 1,000 more than last year and nearly 2,000 more than in 2019.

 - Euthanasia rates are up to 31.9% year to date, with a projected total of 2,061 this year.
 That's a jump from 22.5% in 2022 and 23.7% back in 2019, per DACC.

-The big picture: Animal intakes at both public and private shelters across the country are expected to reach a three-year high, and adoptions or returns to owners are not keeping pace, according to the Shelter Animals Count database (SAC).
+The big picture: Animal intakes at both public and private shelters across the country are expected to reach a three-year high this year, and adoptions or returns to owners are not keeping pace, according to the Shelter Animals Count database (SAC).

 No stories could be found

-Get a free daily digest of the most important news in your backyard with Axios Philadelphia.
+Get a free daily digest of the most important news in your backyard with Axios Detroit.